structuremap/structuremap/documentation/registration/registry-dsl.md

 The next question is "how does my new `Registry` class get used?"

-When you set up a `Container` or `ObjectFactory`, you need to simply direct the `Container` to use the configuration in that `Registry` class:
+When you set up a `Container`, you need to simply direct the `Container` to use the configuration in that `Registry` class:

 <[sample:including-registries]>